brichards21/calendar-project/index.md

 ![](./img/window.png)

-First, I took a look at an overview of the activities that I plotteed in my intended and real calendars, and how much time I alloted for each task.
+First, I took a look at an overview of the activities that I plotted in my intended and real calendars, and how much time I alloted for each task.

 I chose to measure my time in minutes.
-Note that instead of plotting total amount of time spent over the two weeks, I decided to plot average time spent on these activities per weekday, so that I could look at what I would expect my time distribution to be for a single week (for example, if I spent 120 minutes in total watching anime on Mondays, I would only plot 120/2 = 60 minutes for Monday).
+Note that instead of plotting total amount of time spent over the two weeks, I decided to plot average time spent on these activities per weekday, so that I could look at what I would expect my time distribution to be for a single week.
+For example, if I spent 120 minutes in total watching anime on Mondays, I would only plot 120/2 = 60 minutes for Monday (Note: since I observed collected data for 3 Fridays for starting and ending on a Friday, Friday total time would be divided by 3 instead of 2).
 We can first observe what I intended to accomplish.

 I can see from the bar chart below that the majority of my week was